 How to Make Chicken Noodle Soup Step by Step

-Sauté the Veggies: In a large Dutch oven or pot, heat 2 tablespoons of olive oil over medium-high heat.
-Add 2 ribs of chopped celery, 2 chopped carrots, and 1 chopped onion.
+Sauté the Veggies: In a large pot or Dutch oven, heat 2 tablespoons of olive oil over medium-high heat.
+Then add 2 ribs of chopped celery, 2 chopped carrots, and 1 chopped onion.
 Cook for 5-7 minutes, or until the vegetables are tender.
 Add 2 minced cloves of garlic and cook for 1 minute more.

-Season the Soup: Add 4 cups of low-sodium chicken broth, ¼ teaspoon of ground black pepper, ¼ teaspoon of kosher salt, ½ teaspoon of dried thyme, ¼ teaspoon of dried rosemary, ¼ teaspoon of dried sage, and 1 bay leaf to the pot and bring to a low boil.
-Boil for 5-10 minutes, until the vegetables are cooked through.
+Season the Soup: Next, add 4 cups of chicken broth, ¼ teaspoon of ground black pepper, ¼ teaspoon of kosher salt, ½ teaspoon of dried thyme, ¼ teaspoon of dried rosemary, ¼ teaspoon of dried sage, and 1 bay leaf to the pot.
+Bring it to a low boil, then cook for 5-10 minutes, until the vegetables are cooked through.

-Cook the Noodles: Add 3 cups of dry egg noodles to the pot and boil for 10 minutes, until the noodles are cooked to al dente, still slightly firm.
-If needed, add an extra cup of water or broth to adjust the consistency of your soup.
+Cook the Noodles: Add 3 cups of dry egg noodles to the pot of soup, and boil for 10 minutes, until the noodles are al dente (still slightly firm).

-Add the Chicken: Add 2 cups of shredded cooked chicken and boil for 2-3 minutes more.
-Sprinkle salt and pepper to taste.
-Serve while warm and optionally garnish with chopped parsley, crackers, or bread.
+Add the Chicken: Finally, add 2 cups of shredded cooked chicken and boil for 2-3 minutes more, until the chicken is warmed through.
+Season with salt and pepper to taste.